composewell/streamly/MAINTAINING.md

     * Check regressions from previous release
     * Check comparative benchmarks using streaming-benchmarks

-* _Update changelog_:

-    * Change the `Unreleased` section at the top of changelog file to the new release version number and make an `Unreleased` section above it.
-Using `Unreleased` instead of the next release number for unreleased changes is important.
-If we use the next release number instead, then when adding a new change to the changelog, at one look we cannot know whether the release number on top is unreleased or released.

-    * Make sure all the bug fixes being included in this release are marked with a target release on github.
-So that users can search by release if they want.

 * _Update Package Metadata:_

     * Update `stack.yaml` to latest stable resolver, cleanup extra-deps